mberetvas/ProcessInspector/README.md

 ## Output

-The script generates a file named `running_process_locations.<format>` in the specified output folder.
+The script generates a file named `running_processes.<format>` in the specified output folder.
 The format can be `csv`, `json`, or `xml`, depending on the chosen format.
 The file contains information about the running processes, including their names, locations, parent processes, and activation time.

 ## License